360 DigiTech Inc. (QFIN): Skating on Thin Ice? We Know the Answer

-360 DigiTech Inc. (NASDAQ:QFIN) went up by 12.41% from its latest closing price compared to the recent 1-year high of $28.00.
-The company’s stock price has collected 51.42% of gains in the last five trading sessions.
-Press Release reported on 11/19/20 that 360 DigiTech Announces Third Quarter 2020 Unaudited Financial Results
+360 DigiTech Inc. (NASDAQ:QFIN) went down by -6.57% from its latest closing price compared to the recent 1-year high of $32.25.
+The company’s stock price has collected -12.81% of loss in the last five trading sessions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.